It’s time to Power Up, America

 Every major truck, bus and car manufacturer is already developing or investing in all-electric, zero-emission vehicles.

-1 in 3 Americans are already getting service from a utility that's moving to 100% clean power generation.
+Over 87 million Americans are already getting service from an electric utility that's moving to net-zero emissions.

 Before the coronavirus took down the economy, clean energy was one of the nation’s strongest sectors, growing 70% faster than the economy as a whole.
 With support, the clean energy sector is poised for a strong rebound.